Kensington Palace: King William III and Queen Mary II

-Additional improvements soon after included Queen Mary's extension of her apartments, by building the Queen's Gallery.
+Additional improvements soon after included Queen Mary's extension of her apartments by building the Queen's Gallery.
 After a fire in 1691, the King's Staircase was rebuilt in marble and a Guard Chamber was constructed, facing the foot of the stairs.
 William had constructed the South Front, to the design of Nicholas Hawksmoor, which included the Kings' Gallery where he hung many works from his picture collection.
 Mary II died of smallpox in the palace in 1694.
 In 1702, William suffered a fall from a horse at Hampton Court and was brought to Kensington Palace, where he died shortly afterwards from pneumonia.

 Queen Anne

 After William III's death, the palace became the residence of Queen Anne.
-She had Christopher Wren complete the extensions that William and Mary had begun, resulting in the section known as the Queen's Apartments, with the Queen's Entrance, and the plainly decorated Wren designed staircase, that featured shallow steps so that Anne could walk down gracefully.
-These were primarily used by the Queen to give access between the private apartments and gardens.
+She had Christopher Wren complete the extensions that William and Mary had begun, resulting in the section known as the Queen's Apartments, with the Queen's Entrance, and the plainly decorated Wren designed staircase, that featured shallow steps so Anne could walk down gracefully.
+The apartment complex was primarily used by the Queen to give access between the private apartments and gardens.